isomerpages/sportsg-corp/media-centre/media-release/_posts/2018-08-07-post-More than 800000 celebrated National Day through GASG.md

 “Mr Albert Ching, CEO of the Singapore Cancer Society said, “We are glad to have a platform like GetActive!
 Singapore that helps raise cancer awareness through adoption of a healthy and active lifestyle with so many fun activities.
 I would also like to thank Abvolution Wellness for organising such a wonderful event that brings people together and helped raise funds for the Singapore Cancer Society.
 I hope to rally more Singaporeans and organisations to join us at the next GetActive!
 Singapore.”

-##### **Partnering to bring sports to the people**
+**Partnering to bring sports to the people**

-This year also saw Sport Singapore engaged more than 150 partners and sponsors for GetActive!
+This year also saw Sport Singapore engage more than 150 partners and sponsors for GetActive!
 Singapore.
 One key partner is the Singapore Sports Hub, which was the anchor site for this year’s Sport Festivals.

 Mr Oon Jin Teik, CEO of Singapore Sports Hub, said, “We are delighted to be the anchor venue for GetActive!
 Singapore this year.
 This great collaboration has united Singaporeans and visitors to participate in a full array of sports, entertainment and lifestyle activities, thereby strengthening the bond of friendships and families.
 Come and celebrate the nation’s 53rd birthday at Singapore Sports Hub on 9 August.
 We have lined up yet more fun and entertaining activities for all to enliven the spirit “We are Singapore @ the Hub!”".